 With a little help from Instagram and Moab Utah photographer hashtags…

 we met Angela and her family.
-Angela is a Moab Utah photographer and we were so excited when we go the opportunity to shoot them!
+Angela is a fellow photographer and we were so excited when we go the opportunity to shoot them!
 We wanted the “iconic” Moab scene, essentially red rocks and desert.
 Immediately, we all decided the Arches National Park was the best option for everyone!
 With incredible backdrops, stunning sunset colors, and an easy parking lot for everyone to get to, it was a no-brainer.

 From the moment we met the Hays family, we all totally hit it off!
-Angela and Brian have four sweet girls.
+Angela and her husband have four sweet girls.
 One of them was only 3 weeks old!
 (And doesn’t mama look amazing?!)
 Despite some cold temperatures and windy weather, we had a blast with this awesome family.
 Normally, we know that with kiddo’s, our time is limited between patience and weather.
 So, we have to work swiftly, but keep it fun!
 I (Taylor) like to fancy myself a pretty animated person, so working with kids and keeping their attention has always been a fun challenge for me.
 Farting noises, talk of boogers, and challenging kids to give the best bear hug are all fun elements we like to bring to our family sessions.

 Thank you so much to the Hays family for spending some time with us shooting!
 Y’all are awesome and we can’t wait to see you on our next trip to Moab!

 Taylor and Mike

 Salida Colorado Senior Portraits Photographer | Zach Salida High School Class of 2018